This post contains affiliate links. Please see our disclosure policy.

 Instructions

-• Prep: Preheat your oven to 350 degrees F. Butter a 9×13 pan.
+• Prep: Preheat your oven to 350℉.
+Butter a 9×13 pan.

-• Make the Cobbler: Toss the sliced peaches together with the filling ingredients.
-Pour the dry cake mix evenly over the top of the peach filling.
+• Add the Topping: Pour the dry cake mix evenly over the top of the peach filling.
 Pour the melted butter over the top of the cake mix.
 If some spots don't have butter, that's ok.
 Just try to get it as evenly as possible.
 Sprinkle a little cinnamon sugar over the top of the cobbler.

 • Bake: Bake for 60 to 75 minutes.
 The peaches will be very bubbly and the top will be golden brown.